-Outputs 2014 Legal Basis Planned timing KPI Achieved 1 Rules for calculating the ERTMS train data Agency Regulation Art 21a work in progress - dependent on support from sector - N/A No concrete support for the workstream 2 Report on return of experience from railways operating ERTMS in commercial service End 2014 - Yes According to calendar 3 ERA database for operational feedback Agency Regulation Art 12 and 21a End 2014 26 Yes
+Outputs 2014 Legal basis Planned timing KPI Achieved 1 Rules for calculating the ERTMStrain data Agency Regulation Article 21a Work in progress - dependent on support from the sector - N/A. No concrete support for the workstream 2 Report on return of experience from railways operating the ERTMS in commercial service Agency Regulation Article 21a End 2014 - Yes According to the calendar 3 ERA database for operational feedback Agency Regulation Art 12 and 21a End 2014 26 Yes 4 Harmonised operational rules for the ERTMS Agency Regulation Article 21a On time for the second maintenance release in 2015 - Yes

-4 Harmonised operational rules for ERTMS Agency Art 21a Regulation on time for second - maintenance release in 2015 Yes 5 Maintained ETCS DMI specification Agency Art 21a Regulation on time for second - maintenance release in 2015 Yes 6 Support improved operation with ERTMS with the release and publication of guidelines Agency Art 21a Regulation work in progress dependent on support from sector N/A No concrete support and interest from the sector
+Outputs 2014 Legal basis Planned timing KPI Achieved 5 Maintained ETCS DMI specification Agency Regulation Article 21a On time for the second maintenance release in 2015 - Yes 6 Support improved operation with the ERTMS with the release and publication of guidelines Agency Regulation Article 21a Work in progress - dependent on support from the sector - N/A. No concrete support and interest from the sector

 Activity 9.
-Developing, Monitoring and Facilitating improved system access
+Developing, monitoring and facilitating improved system access

 Accessibility by all stakeholders of the system itself and of information related to its operation is an area where significant progress is expected, which will result in enhanced efficiency and image of the railway system as a whole.
-The creation of a harmonised protocol for exchanging information between railway actors is a pre-requisite to enable RUs to permanently locate freight trains and exchange documents related to the carried goods.
-It is also necessary to allow the issue by travel agents of seamless tickets covering several RUs in several countries.
-Furthermore, providing relevant information to RUs through the Register of Infrastructures (RINF) is an absolute necessity to enable them to fulfill their responsibilities in checking route compatibility.
-From another perspective, society is also strongly demanding an improved access of stations and trains for persons with reduced mobility (ranging from disabled or impaired people to prams and heavy luggage carriers).
-All improvements in this matter would benefit, not only to PRMs, but also to all passengers and even to the system itself by improving passenger flow and increase in global efficiency.
+The creation of a harmonised protocol for exchanging information between railway actors is a prerequisite to enable RUs to permanently locate freight trains and exchange documents related to the carried goods.
+It is also necessary to allow travel agents to issue seamless tickets covering several RUs in several countries.
+Furthermore, providing relevant information to RUs through the Register of Infrastructures (RINF) is an absolute necessity to enable them to fulfil their responsibilities in checking route compatibility.
+From another perspective, society is also strongly demanding improved access to stations and trains for all, including persons with reduced mobility (PRM) and people with prams or heavy luggage.
+All improvements in this matter would benefit, not only PRMs, but also all passengers and even the system itself by improving passenger flow and increasing global efficiency.
 This latter aspect is enhanced by the European Act implementing the Convention on the Rights of Persons with Disabilities of the United Nations (UNCRPD), which quotes the TSI PRM as a tool for its implementation.

-9.1 Passenger Telematics applications system authority
+9.1.
+Passenger Telematics applications system authority

-The Agency facilitated the railway sector to finalise the specifications by introducing change control management (similar to the successful system for ERTMS, using the same tools), ensuring full compliance of technical developments with TSIs, preparing TSI updates whenever these prove to be absolutely necessary for a successful implementation.
+The Agency facilitated the railway sector to finalise the specifications by introducing change control management (similar to the successful system for ERTMS, using the same tools), ensuring full compliance of technical developments with TSIs and preparing TSI updates whenever these prove to be absolutely necessary for a successful implementation.
 In addition, the Agency has been monitoring the actual deployment of the telematics TSIs and reporting on identified obstacles.
-The Agency also initiated the first wave of facilitation actions aiming at informing the impacted rail stakeholders (e.g. by running dissemination seminars).
+The Agency also initiated the first wave of facilitation actions aimed at informing the impacted rail stakeholders (e.g. by running dissemination seminars).